MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMPackage.md

 ```

 ### -WithContent

-Indicates whether to include content in the package.
+Set this parameter to **$true** to export all content for the package and dependencies.

 ```yaml
 Type: Boolean